1. show ip protocols: It displays OSPF status, process-id and

 Helpful in troubleshooting: General issues, missing routes, and problems with summarization and filtering.

-3show ip ospf interfaces: Displays OSPF interfaces.
+3. show ip ospf interfaces: Displays OSPF interfaces.
 It also shows type(s) of network, neighbor count, type of authentication and timer values.

 Helpful in troubleshooting: Neighbor relationships, local configuration issues, and routing problems.